Prompts Without Evidence: How Neuroimaging Mentions Shift Clinical Vision-Language Model Predictions: Ethics Statement

 The study on reasoning traces was conducted by a qualified clinical psychologist who reviewed only model-generated outputs.
 No patient-facing clinical decisions were made on the basis of model predictions, and no real patient data was exposed beyond what is already accessible under the relevant data-use agreements.

 We emphasize that the VLM outputs analyzed in this study are not suitable for clinical deployment.
-Models achieve genuine performance gains that nonetheless carry no diagnostic grounding, fabricate neuroimaging-grounded justifications with persistent regularity, and cannot be straightforwardly corrected through preference alignment without collapsing overall predictive capacity.
+Models achieve measurable performance gains that nonetheless carry no diagnostic grounding, produce unverified neuroimaging-grounded justifications, and cannot be straightforwardly corrected through preference alignment without collapsing overall predictive capacity.
 The gap between surface classification performance and evidence-grounded inference is precisely the vulnerability this work seeks to expose.
 Any future application of VLMs in clinical psychiatry or neurology must incorporate rigorous prospective validation by domain experts, with evaluation protocols that explicitly probe the causal relationship between input evidence and model outputs, before any patient-facing use is considered.